Immersive Experience

 The event is free, but only the timed-ticked holders can enter the immersive tour experience.

-Visitors can entre the immersive tour experience through a entranceway.
+Visitors can enter the immersive tour experience through a entranceway.

 The constructed entranceway made of a contorted mirror and several layers of an archway made of fabric.
 There is fog in the surrounding area.